Ontario Housing Market Report

 Historical Average Home Prices in Ontario

-The sales-to-new-listings ratio (SNLR) in November 2024 was recorded at 55%.
-This ratio represents a balanced market, which is defined as an SNLR of between 40% to 60%.
-The SNLR of many of Ontario’s major cities increased this month, with some markets, namely Ottawa and Kitchener-Waterloo, moving from a balanced market in October 2024 to a seller’s market in November 2024.
+The sales-to-new-listings ratio (SNLR) in January 2025 was recorded at 34%.
+This ratio represents a buyer’s market, which is defined as an SNLR of below 40%.
+The SNLR of many of Ontario’s major cities decreased this month, with all major markets, except for Ottawa, Oshawa and Hamilton, now in a Buyer’s market.

 Ontario: Seller’s or Buyer’s Markets?